hoang-phan98/drive-tracker/documents/Project-Management-Plan.md

 - Designs should be updated immediately after project requirements change or if a clarification is made.
 - All project UI and functionalities should be based on the designs
 - Ambiguities in the designs are to be brought up immediately and resolved in-house through Facebook Messenger, if complications persists, resolve with client.

+#### Other
+- If a team member finds that they have finished their allocated stories for the sprint earlier than expected (over estimation) then they are to report to the Scrum Master who will decide if more stories can be allocated to the team member, or if stories can be deloaded form other members.
+- If a team member finds that they have they are unable to finish their allocated stories for the sprint (under estimation) then they are to report to the Scrum Master who will decide if their story can be broken up and re-estimated or if it is acceptable for the story to remain in its current state and for it to "leak" into the next weeks sprint.

 ## Team Organisation - Member Roles and Responsibilities